zeemeng/dots/doc/src/confman.1.md

 CONFMAN_DEST
 :   The destination where symlinks of package data and configuration files are created at by the default package configuration operation.
 By default, it is set to the value of the HOME environment variable.
 Its value is overriden by that of option **-d**'s argument if the latter is specified.

+CONFMAN_DIR
+:   The directory portion of the canonicalized pathname (as returned by the **realpath** utility) for the **confman** executable.

+CONFMAN_LOG
+:   Path to an executable utility for logging **confman**-related, formatted log messages.
+It can be invoked in user scripts, and takes 2 or more arguments.
+The first argument determines the formatting and standard stream destination of the log message.
+It shall have one of the following values: *info*, *success*, *warning*, *error*, *highlight*.
+The remaining arguments are used as the content of the formatted log message.

 CONFMAN_MGR
 :   The back-end package manager to use for installation and uninstallation.
 Can be an absolute path to an executable or a program name if it can be found in PATH.
 Its value is overriden by that of option **-m**'s argument if the latter is specified.
 If both this variable and the **-m** option are not provided when this program is invoked, **confman** will automatically attempt to select and use an appropriate package manager command, which is then assigned to CONFMAN_MGR.